vschoener/vschoener/README.md

 - [Authentication](https://github.com/vschoener/auth.vincelivemix) service using Golang to practice (still under development)
 - GITHUB CI/CD
 - Traefik, Docker and Docker Compose for the deployment and architecture management (Private repo of course 😘)
-- Some APM using Grafana, Prometheus (still working on it).
+- Some APM using Grafana, Prometheus.
-- [Admin](https://github.com/vschoener/admin.vincelivemix) Service on React as well under development too.

-As I've done the major part and everything is running in production, I take my time to learn and finish the new services 💻
+As I've done the major part and everything is running in production, I take my time to learn and finish the new services 💻.
+Everyhing has been moved to Heroku/Vercel to save cost as I don't gain monay from it.
+So it's now quit unstable.

 2. **Learning and Reviewing**

-This is something I usually do every day but for my free time, I have some ideas in my mind I would like to explore

-- Python
-    - In progress doing [codingame.com](http://www.codingame.com) challenges
-- Gaming
-    - [TODO] Working on Unity or Unreal to develop games 🧙🏻‍♂️, Because I love games remember?
-- Algorithmics
-    - I started playing around with codewars.
-It fills sometimes my brain is gonna fall apart ahah!
-- Machine Learning
-    -  [TODO] It's something I would like to discover.
+As I said, I've done a eMBA and I'm willing to improve my soft/hard skill to become an Engineer Manager.

 3. *Medium stories*

 I do love writing article to show how we can handle and setup stuff.
 I like helping people bringing my all expertise.

 [Check my Medium profile](https://medium.com/@VincentSchoener)

 ## Gaming 👾